Welcome to the CNC!

 • Paula Mayberry

-We are a non-profit, umbrella organization composed of representatives from Covington’s many diverse neighborhoods.
+We are a non-profit, umbrella organization composed of representatives from Covington’s neighborhoods.

 WHAT WE DO